VasoBarta/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 The source file is located here: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 It contains number of files.
-Both test and training data have the same file structure:<br/>
+Both, test and training data have the same file structure.
+For training data, the relevant files are:<br/>
-<li><strong>X_train.txt</strong> - contains the the accelerometer and gyroscope data - 561 variables (columns), and each row represents a record of measurements for a combination of a subject and an activity.</li>
+<strong>X_train.txt</strong> - contains the the accelerometer and gyroscope data - 561 variables (columns), each row representing a record of measurements for a combination of a subject and an activity.
+There are 7352 observations (rows).
+However, the file does not contain the identification of subjects and activities.<br/>
+<strong>y_train.txt</strong> - contains only one variable - activity ID for each observation of X_train.txt, thus there are 7352 rows in this file as well.<br/>
+<strong>subject_train.txt</strong> - contains only one variable - subject ID for each observation of X_train.txt, thus there are 7352 rows in this file as well.

+For test data, there are X_test.txt, y_test.txt, and subject_test.txt files with the same logic.

+Then there are two files that are common for the training and test data:<br/>
+<strong>feature.txt</strong> - contains descriptive labels of the variables which are in X_train / X_test files. feature.txt thus contains 561 rows and two variables - feature (measurement) ID and its descriptive name.<br/>
+<strong>activity_labels.txt</strong> - contains descriptive lables of the activities performed by subjects (6 rows and 2 variables).